drone/drone-plugin-index/content/tuannvm/drone-rds-snapper/index.md

 The rds-snapper plugin clean up specific RDS instance's snapshots, keep specified number of copies and create new snapshot.
 The below pipeline configuration demonstrates simple usage:

-Simple form which does it all (Clear old snapshots & create new one):
+Simple form which does it all (Clear old snapshots, keep only specific numbers & create new one):

 ```yaml
 pipeline: